Amanda has immediate openings for therapy clients. Schedule a free consultation today to get started!

 How long are your sessions?

 We offer standard 50-minute sessions and extended 90-minute sessions.
 Some clients prefer 90-minute sessions for intake appointments (your very first session) because they allow more time to build a relationship with your therapist, gather a thorough history, and discuss your goals in detail.
 Extended sessions can also be useful for EMDR therapy.
-If you aren’t sure which session length is the best fit for you I’m happy to provide a recommendation.
+If you aren’t sure which session length is the best fit for you we are happy to provide a recommendation.

 What types of therapy do you use?